lukesmolo/Arduspresso/README.md

 ## How does it work?
 For this project I used a raspberry pi Zero, an arduino Nano, and a [fingerprint sensor ](https://www.adafruit.com/product/751).
 A NodeJS script is running on a Pi Zero, waiting for messages coming from arduino.
-The script is in charge of performing all the db operations and runs a telegram bot used for the communication with the user.
+The script is in charge of performing all the db operations and runs a Telegram bot used for the communication with the user.
 The arduino simply runs a sketch for capturing fingerprints from the sensor, sending them back to the Pi.